jgongala/InternetTechnologies/tutorial.md

 ![app11](https://github.com/jgongala/InternetTechnologies/assets/65823190/ededa4a6-3c85-4f18-aec6-5be998d2b189)

-We will start our project from scratch.
+As we will start our project from scratch.

 **Does it work?**